Lucas Maia

-Lucas Jaques Varone Maia (born 23 February 1993) is a Brazilian professional footballer who plays as a defender for Henan FC.
+Lucas Jaques Varone Maia (born 23 February 1993) is a Brazilian professional footballer who plays as a centre-back or left-back for Henan FC.

 Career

 After starting his career at Resende, Maia had spells in Denmark and Malta before making his professional debut in June 2019 for Campeonato Brasileiro Série C side São José.

 In January 2020, Maia joined Ascenso MX side Cafetaleros de Chiapas.
 In June 2020, it was announced he would join the newly formed Liga de Expansión MX side Cancún.
 In December 2020, Maia joined Liga MX side Puebla on a six-month loan deal.
 On 27 May 2021, Maia signed a permanent deal with Puebla, agreeing a contract until 2024.
 In December 2023, he was signed by Paysandu for the 2024 season.
 In January 2025, Maia joined Chinese Super League side Henan FC.